koszeggy/KGySoft.Json/README.md

 ### Simple Syntax

 The [`JsonValue`](https://docs.kgysoft.net/json/?topic=html/T_KGySoft_Json_JsonValue.htm) type is the base building block of JSON content, which can be considered as a representation of a JavaScript variable (see also the [`JsonValueType`](https://docs.kgysoft.net/json/?topic=html/T_KGySoft_Json_JsonValueType.htm) enumeration).
-It also behaves somewhat similarly to a JavaScript variable:
+It also behaves somewhat similarly to JavaScript:

 #### `undefined`